Skip to content

 It was not able to answer!

-As we learned in the prompting engineering course, one of the main limitations of LLMs is that it can’t access real-time data, it only generates responses based solely on pre-existing training data.
+As we learned in the prompting engineering course, one of the main limitations of LLMs is that they can’t access real-time data; they generate responses based solely on pre-existing training data.

 However, look at this now: